memio/memio/README.md

 # Medio

-A highly opiniated code generator library.
+A highly opinionated code generator library.

-Currently provides only a way to generate arguments for a class method:
+Currently provides only a way to generate a brand new class method:

+* arguments are documented using PHPdoc (variable names are aligned)
+* if the method would be too long on one line (> 120 columns), its arguments are displayed each on their own line
-* objects, arrays and callables are typehinted
+* objects, arrays and callables arguments are typehinted
 * can automatically name the arguments for you (handles name collision)

 ## Installation